bnzbnz/qNOXify/README.md

 # qNOXify
-Version 2 : Threaded Model

 qNOXify is a qBittorernt Thin Client for windows created by [L.Meyer](qNOXify@ea4d.com).
-It is developed with Delphi Community Edition 10.4 (Pascal) and based on [qBit4Delphi](https://github.com/bnzbnz/qBit4Delphi) work.
+It is developed with Delphi Community Edition 11.3 (Pascal) and based on [qBit4Delphi](https://github.com/bnzbnz/qBit4Delphi) work.
 Ideal for NOX (headless qBittorrent) users who want to take control of their servers right from the desktop.

 ## Run
 Execute qNOXify.exe .
-The application is signed, but you may get a SmartScreen warning the first time... just run... (or build from source if you want to make sure :) )
+You may get a SmartScreen warning the first time... just run... (or build from source if you want to make sure :) )

 ## Build
-In order to build qNOXify, you will need to download [qBit4Delphi](https://github.com/bnzbnz/qBit4Delphi/releases/tag/v1.100.2.8.3) and add it to the qNOXify source folder directory:

-qNOXify Folder :

- ==> qNOXify/qBit4Delphi/   (rename the zip souce code folder as needed)

-Remember to execute first Patcher.exe in the qBit4Delphi folder.
+In order to build qNOXify, you'll have to execute, first, qBit4Delphi\patcher.exe (again SmartScreen or run from source).
+Il will generate the necessary modified json units matching your Delphi version.

 You shoud be good to go...